dougsweetser/Q/docs/SR/problem_set_1.md

 ##  Preamble: Initiation functions

-There are a few tools required to solve problems in special relativity using quaternions to characterize events in spacetime.
+There are a few tools required to solve problems in special relativity using quaternions to characterize events in space-time.
 The most basic are gamma and a round value for c.

 ![\[Graphics:ps1gr1.